twilio-professional-services/flex-plugin-cbm-whatsapp-location/README.md

-# Whatsapp Location Flex UI Plugin
+# WhatsApp Location Flex UI Plugin

-This Plugin handles customer sending a location from Whatsapp and shows agent the customer location in Flex UI.
+This Plugin handles customers sending a location from WhatsApp and shows agent the customer location in Flex UI.
 It also optionally supports agents clicking a location in Google Maps in agent desktop panel 2 and sending the location to the customer.

 ## Disclaimer

 **This software is to be considered "sample code", a Type B Deliverable, and is delivered "as-is" to the user.
 Twilio bears no responsibility to support the use or implementation of this software.**

 # Overview
-Twilio WhatsApp support sending and receiving of location using [Programmable Messaging webhooks and APIs]("https://support.twilio.com/hc/en-us/articles/360052128874-Can-I-share-my-location-or-receive-location-information-on-WhatsApp-")
+Twilio WhatsApp support sending and receiving of location using [Programmable Messaging webhooks and APIs](https://support.twilio.com/hc/en-us/articles/360052128874-Can-I-share-my-location-or-receive-location-information-on-WhatsApp-)

 At the time of writing Twilio Conversations which is used by Flex for Conversations Based Message doesn't pass location data.